 ABSTRACT

 BACKGROUND: The issue of preterm neonate has paramount significance for achieving aims to end all preventable deaths of newborns and children below 5 years by 2030.
 Globally more than 1 million preterm neonates died out of 15 million babies born preterm every year and the problem is more significant in developing countries like Ethiopia.

+OBJECTIVE: The aim of this study was to assess survival status and predictors of mortality among preterm neonates admitted to Neonatal Intensive Care Unit of Hawassa University Comprehensive Specialized Hospital, Hawassa, Ethiopia, 2021

-METHODS: etrospective cohort study was conducted from May 9–30, 2021.
+METHODS: An Institutional based retrospective cohort study was conducted in Hawassa University Comprehensive Specialized Hospital from May 9–30, 2021 after getting ethical clearance from Institutional Review Board of Hawassa University College of Medicine and Health Sciences.
 The study population conducted among all preterm neonates admitted to neonatal intensive care units (NICU) at Hawassa University Comprehensive Specialized Hospital (HUCSH) from May 9, 2019 to April 22, 2021.
-Cox proportional hazard ratio was used to assess the association.
+After reviewing different literatures and neonatal national guideline, the data abstraction tool was developed and utilized after making some modification.
+After collection, data was entered into epidata software version 3.1 and exported to STATA for data cleaning and further analysis.
+The level of significance was set at p<0.05 with the corresponding confidence intervals at 95% confidence.
+Cox proportional hazard ratio was used to assess the association between dependent variable and independent variables.

-RESULTS: The of preterm neonatal mortality was 33.3%.
-The model revealed that early initiation of breast milk Early neonatal sepsis at admission 5th minute Apgar score of less than 7 Asphyxia and recent multiple pregnancy were predictors of preterm neonatal mortality.
+RESULTS: The magnitude of preterm neonatal mortality was 33.3%.
+The final model revealed that early initiation of breast milk (AHR: 0.43 (95% CI: 0.29, 0.62), Early neonatal sepsis at admission (AHR: 1.34(95% CI: 1.003, 1.79), 5th minute Apgar score of less than 7 (AHR: 1.73(95% CI: 1.17, 2.55), perinatal Asphyxia (AHR: 2.25(95% CI: 1.67, 3.02) and recent multiple pregnancy (AHR: 1.66(1.22, 2.26) were significantly associated predictors of preterm neonatal mortality.

-CONCLUSION: nitiations of early breast feeding, having APGAR score of less than 7 in the 5th minutes, prenatal asphyxia, early neonatal sepsis and recent multiple pregnancy
+CONCLUSION: In this study, a total of 241 (33.3%) preterm neonates were died during the follow up/study period.
+The magnitude of death was found to be high in the first 24 hours of life and all preterm neonates with birth weight of below 1000gm were not survived.
+Multivariate Cox proportional hazard model showed that the major predictors of the death of preterm neonates admitted to Neonatal Intensive Care Unit were found to be initiations of early breast feeding, having APGAR score of less than 7 in the 5th minutes, prenatal asphyxia, early neonatal sepsis and recent multiple pregnancy.

 KEY WORDS: Preterm neonatal mortality, Hawassa, Sidama Ethiopia